What are the benefits of the inline flow meter vs. the insertion flow meter?

-There are two major thermal mass flow meter configurations, the inline and insertion styles.
-Both are often referred to as integral meters.
+There are two primary configurations for thermal mass flow meters: the inline and insertion style flow meters.
+Both styles are often called integral meters.

 What is an insertion flow meter?

 The insertion-style thermal flow meter is appropriate for temporary or semi-permanent gas flow measurement.
 In this configuration, the meter’s probe inserts into the process pipe.
 One of the key advantages of the insertion-style meter is the ease of installation; additionally, the style has an attractive price.